Where can you get OnlineJobs.ph data at scale?

 - It is not a contract-staffing service.
 The dataset gives you the structured feed; what you do with it (recruiting, research, product) is up to you.

 If you need the worker-side data — a list of available VAs with skills and rates — that's a different scrape against a different surface.
-The job-posting feed answers "who's hiring and for what" rather than "who's available."

 - Open the OnlineJobs.ph dataset page.